-Open-source projects have their pros and cons.
+Open-source devices have their pros and cons.
 While they allow you to customize your experience, viruses can also piggyback on their code and infiltrate your device.
 This is what happened with the Chromium virus.

 What Is Chromium?

 Chromium is an open-sourced web browser project made by Google.
 A majority of the code mimics the classic Google Chrome browser, but the difference is that some of the code is contributed by others.
 While Chromium is a legitimate browser, its open-source code has made it unstable, full of bugs and a target for spreading viruses.

 The Chromium virus is a malicious web browser that is created using the Chromium code.
 It is able to overwrite the Chrome browser and replace the original shortcuts with fake ones.
 It can change the search engine default on your browser so that you’re directed to fake sponsored search results, and it can also control your apps, themes and extensions.

 There are a few ways the Chromium virus can enter your system.
 Some of these include a download after visiting a malicious website; a fake alert prompting you to update your software or web browser; a download of freeware or shareware programs that have it secretly bundled; or a malicious email attachment.
 In some of these cases, you may know you’ve downloaded it, while other times the signs of the download will show up later on.

 Signs the Chromium Virus Is on Your Computer

 There are some indications that will alert you of the Chromium virus on your computer: